Sandysmile/Marketing-Campaigns/README.md

 Insights from Correlation Anaysis:

-pdays and previous are moderately negatively correlated. emp.var.rate, euribor3m, and nr.employed are highly positively correlated with each other. euribor3m_segment_3 and above is highly correlated with euribor3m. poutcome_nonexistent and previous_segment_0 previous are highly correlated. previous_segment_1 previous and poutcome_success are highly correlated. previous_segment_2 or more previous is highly correlated with previous.
+1) pdays and previous are moderately negatively correlated.
+2) emp.var.rate, euribor3m, and nr.employed are highly positively correlated with each other.
+3) euribor3m_segment_3 and above is highly correlated with euribor3m.
+4) poutcome_nonexistent and previous_segment_0 previous are highly correlated.
+5) previous_segment_1 previous and poutcome_success are highly correlated.
+6) previous_segment_2 or more previous is highly correlated with previous.

 3.2 Feature Selection Strategy

-Instead of dropping any variables, use a Random Forest Classifier to select top significant features.
-This is efficient given the robonest of Random Forst and My limited computational resources.
+Instead of dropping any variables outright, use a Random Forest to identify and select the most significant features.
+Given the robustness of Random Forest and the limited computational resources available, this approach will help ensure that the most impactful variables are retained for further analysis.

-3.3.
-Multicollinearity Detection
-Random Forest VIF

 ## Step#4: Modelling

-4.1 Modelling Objects:
+4.1 Modelling Objectives:

-   1) Find a model that can handle unbalanced data well.
+  1) Identify a model that effectively handles imbalanced data.

-   2) Find an optimal threshold that balance recall and precision score to meet business goal(Precision + Recall = F1 Score)
+  2) Determine an optimal threshold that balances recall and precision scores to meet the business objective, ensuring a high F1 score (Precision + Recall = F1 Score).

 4.2 Pre-work

 4.2.1 Modelling Steps Overview